The Art and Science of Healing

 aiguille-1280088_1920.jpg

 Acupuncture employs needles placed strategically along energetic pathways to treat the root and branch of an imbalance, while taking into consideration each individual in the disease's development.
 It works by enabling your body to rest and integrate a new message at the cellular level.
-A session may include adjunct techniques, such as moxabustion, cupping, or 'gua sha'.
+A session may also include any of the following: moxabustion, cupping, 'gua sha', lifestyle prescription, food therapy prescription, an Herbal medicine prescription.

 tuinamassage.jpg